data1010/data1010.github.io/setup.md

 If you don't want to have to run `using Statistics, LinearAlgebra` in every session, you can put these lines in your `startup.jl` file.
 The code in this file is loaded every time you run Julia.

 The instructions below are for macOS/Linux.
 The same idea applies if you're using Windows, but the navigation commands are different.
 The basic idea is to put a `startup.jl` file in `~/.julia/config/`, where `~` represents whatever the home directory is on your system.

 1. Open a Terminal session
 2. Run `cd ~/.julia/`
 3. Run `ls` to see if there is a `config` folder already there.
 If not, make one with `mkdir config`.
 4. Run `cd config`
-5. Run `emacs startup.jl` to create a `startup.jl` file and open an editor to put content into it.
+5. Run `vi startup.jl` to create a `startup.jl` file and open an editor to put content into it.
-6. Type `using Statistics, LinearAlgebra` and then save the file with `Ctrl-x Ctrl-s` (hold control and press `x`, then release and press `s`)
+6. Type `i` to insert text, and then type `using Statistics, LinearAlgebra`.
-7. Close the editor with `Ctrl-x Ctrl-c`
+7. Save the file by pressing escape, then `:wq`, and then enter.

 ## Instructions for enrolled students

 Several other steps are necessary for those who are enrolled in the course.
 Please visit the [internal site](https://sites.google.com/view/data1010) for that information.